• Skip to primary navigation

 • Add the ground beef along with the pasta and mix well.

-adding browned burger to the sauce
+Mixing browned burger into the sauce.

 • Stir in 1 cup of shredded cheddar cheese.

-• Bake until golden brown—about 30 minutes.
+• Bake until golden brownโ€”about 30 minutes.

 Recipe Notes